 Class one vests are for workers whose job puts them at the lowest risk level.
 These would be jobs in areas where traffic is traveling at or below 25 mph, and work is taking place at a safe distance from a roadway.
 An example of this type of work would be sidewalk repair in a small residential neighborhood.

-According to the ANSI in order for a vest to qualify as a Class 1 safety vest it must either a safety yellow or safety orange color, and have a minimum of 155 square inches of reflective tape.
+According to the ANSI in order for a vest to qualify as a Class 1 safety vest it must be one of the safety vest colors, either a safety yellow or safety orange, and have a minimum of 155 square inches of reflective tape.
 These reflective strips must go around the middle of the vest as well as over the shoulder.
 These ANSI safety vests are designed to cover the torso only and do not require sleeves.

-Class three vests are reserved for people working in the most dangerous environments where visibility is the highest priority.
+Class 3 jackets and vests are reserved for people working in the most dangerous environments where visibility is the highest priority.
 This includes roadways where traffic is traveling in excess of 50mph, but it can also apply to emergency personnel or tow truck operators working in blizzard or hurricane conditions where visibility is at a minimum.

-A Class 3 ANSI safety vest is the largest of the ANSI vests because it requires the most background fabric and reflective striping.
+ANSI Class 3 safety vests are the largest of the ANSI vests because they require the most background fabric and reflective striping.
 Because a class 3 vest requires a whopping 1,240 inches of safety yellow or safety orange background and 310 square inches of reflective striping, it often resembles a short sleeve t-shirt more than a traditional vest.

 Visit SafetyGearOnline.com’s safety vest section today to see our entire selection of class 1, class 2, and class 3 ANSI safety vests!